 - Theft or copying of programs or data;

 - Damaging, using, or disclosing data; and

 - Spreading computer viruses.

 The punishment for many of these federal crimes are incredibly harsh.
-If you have been accused of committing a computer crime, contact Fort Lauderdale computer crime lawyer Deric Zacca, P.A. at 954-450-4848 today for a free consultation.
+If you have been accused of committing a computer crime, contact Fort Lauderdale Computer Crimes defense Attorney Deric Zacca, P.A. at 954-450-4848 today for a free consultation.